diniamo/no_decorations_when_only/README.md

 A Hyprland IPC extension written in Rust to remove window decorations when only one window is visible

-There is currently no release cycle, so not using Nix isn't ideal.
+There is currently no release cycle, so using this outside of Nix isn't ideal.

 ## Usage